maduwanthaj/ntp-server/README.md

 ## Logs

-You can view the Chrony log level and other activity with:
+You can view the chrony log level and other activity with:

 ```bash
 docker logs --follow ntp-server